-A FASCINATION WITH THE UNSEEN, THE LIMINAL SPACE BETWEEN REALITY, THE MIND’S EYE, AND IMAGINATION
+A FASCINATION WITH THE UNSEEN, THE LIMINAL SPACE BETWEEN REALITY AND IMAGINATION

 Katharine Harvey in Mayer of Munich studio 2017 of Munich